 Being injured in a car accident makes the moments immediately afterward a blur.
-You’re hurt and likely upset and unsure what exactly has happened.
+You’re hurt, likely upset and in some cases blame yourself for the accident at first since you are unsure what exactly has happened.
 It’s a traumatic experience that may have turned your life upside down.

 The moments immediately following a car accident are a time to act strategically if you are able.
 If you have been injured, you face medical bills and time out of work and usually the cost of repairing or replacing a vehicle, as well.
 There are certain steps to take right after an accident to put yourself in a better position to file a car accident claim and recover insurance compensation.

 How do I legally Protect Myself After a Car Accident?

 It takes courage to focus and act to protect your financial future in the immediate aftermath of an auto accident.
 At Morgan, Collins, Yeast & Salyer, we provide Kentucky Courage to help injured people.
 As your Kentucky car accident attorneys, we can develop a claim for you and push for justice and the maximum compensation you need to rebuild your life.

 The common question is what to do after a car accident injury in Kentucky to protect your legal rights — and your chances of recovering full compensation for your losses?

 See to everyone’s safety.

 Your first duty after a car accident is to the injured.
 You need to calm yourself and determine whether you have been injured and, if so, how badly.
 Then, if you are able, check your passengers and the occupants of the other vehicles for any signs of injuries from the car accident scene.
 If there are injuries or you are asked to assist, phone 911 and summon an ambulance.